migalv/flutter_project_starter/README.md

 1. **DEV** - Development environment.
 This should be used for developing the app.
 2. **QA** - Q&A environment.
 This environment is used to test the app.
 3. **PROD** - Production environemnt.
 This is the enviroment that will be published and will run on production.

+### **Finish Flavor setup**
+To finish the flavor setup for this template.
+Follow the steps below or you can check this great [post](https://flutterguide.com/flutter-flavor-separating-build-environments-in-flutter-apps/) by flutterguide.com

+#### Android
+- Change the package identifier.
+Go to /android/app/build.gradle
+- Change the App display name.
+Go to ./android/app/src/<flavor>/res/values/strings.xml
+- Change icons for each flavor.
+Go to ./android/app/src/<flavor>/res/

+#### iOS
+- Change the package identifer.
+In XCode go to Runner Targets > Build Settings > Search for Package identifier
+- Change the App display name.
+In XCode go to Runner Targets > Build Settings > Search for APP_DISPLAY_NAME
+- Change icons for each flavor.
+In XCode go to Runner > Assets

+EXTRA: Great tool to generate App icons: [Icon Kitchen](https://icon.kitchen/)
 ### **How to build**

 To run the desired flavor either use the launch configuration in VSCode/Android Studio or use the following commands: